 Arkansas Children's requires a dress code that reflects a professional image that is neat, clean and fosters trust.
 By taking pride in our personal appearance, we establish our hospital as a place of safe and compassionate care for our patients and families.
 The Arkansas Children's dress code will grant accommodations to this policy for medical and religious requests.

-All team members must wear their badges with pride in an up¬right, readable position on the outermost layer of clothing (including lab coats or sweaters).
+All team members must wear their badges with pride in an upright, readable position on the outermost layer of clothing (including lab coats or sweaters).
 Badges must be worn in the shoulder area or on lanyard.
+Some safety sensitive positions may restrict wearing a lanyard.
 The badge should not be worn attached to a belt or other piece of clothing at waist level.
 Team members' badge photos must be visible.
 Do not put stickers or other markings on badges.

 Team members may wear jewelry if it doesn't interfere with their jobs.